ewof/TownyWaypoints/README.md

 - Are limited to 2 per town
 - Can be created only by players with the `townywaypoints.landpoint.stable` permission
 - Can be created in most land biomes
+- Use the max distance of 2700 from config.yml

 Seaports
 - Have a map key of `P`